Mining law: Mining law in English-speaking countries

 Unlike German mining law, in Great Britain and the Commonwealth the principle of mining by landowners prevails.
 The crown only lays claim to gold and silver reserves.
 In exceptional cases (e.g. where land ownership is divided) mining rights may be given to a third party, whereby the landowners have to be compensated.
 The mining company pays the landowner a lease, dead rent or a royalty.
 The rights to above- and below-ground minerals (as a rule quarries and mines) may be awarded separately.
+One exception among Commonwealth common law countries is Australian mining law, under which virtually all mineral rights are held by the Crown.

 Mining law in the United States is also based on English common law.
 Here the landowner is likewise the owner of all raw materials to unlimited depth.
 However, the state retains rights over phosphate, nitrate, potassium salts, asphalt, coal, oil shale and sulphur, and a right of appropriation (not ownership) by the state for oil and gas.
 Sand and gravel come under the Department of the Interior.